matfantinel/fantinel.dev/_posts/2021-01-30-web-images-modern-formats.md

 > But how do we use those shiny new formats if not all browsers support them?

-With the HTML `<figure>` element, we can make the browsers do the work for us.
+With the HTML `<picture>` element, we can make the browsers do the work for us.
 We can declare multiple sources for the same image, and the browser will try to load them in order.
 If they do not support a format, they will immediatelly jump to the next one.

 So, what we want to do is declare those different sources in the following order: